 - Keep the soil moist for 2 weeks.

 - I’m watering this area several times a day for the first 2 weeks.

 - You may have to water more or less frequently depending on your climate, shade, or soil type

 - Water twice a week for the first growing season.

 - Watering more frequently helps the Dwarf Mondo grass get established and begin to spread.

 - Save time by using a timer and sprinkler

 Step 4: Watch the Dwarf Mondo Grow

-- The Dwarf Mondo should take 2-3 years to grow in
+- The Dwarf Mondo may take 2-3 years to fill in.

 Read this article for additional detailed information on planting Mondo Grasses.